CA23220 - PMA: WDA & balancing adjustments: Rate of WDA

 Hybrid rate

-When a business’s chargeable period spans the relevant change date: 1 April 2008 (CT) or 6 April 2008 (IT), a hybrid rate is used to calculate the rate of WDA for that transitional period.
+When a business’s chargeable period spans the date the WDA rate changes, a hybrid rate is used to calculate the rate of WDA for that transitional period.

-- The hybrid rate for the main P&M pool is arrived at by calculating the proportion of the chargeable period falling before the change date, and the proportion falling after it, calculating the rate for each portion at the 25% and 20% rates respectively, and then adding the two percentages together.
+The hybrid rate is arrived at by calculating the proportion of the chargeable period falling before the change date, and the proportion falling after it, calculating the rate for each portion and then adding the two percentages together.

 Long or short chargeable periods - general